Merced-es/power-list/docs/index.md

 An interior designer with a collection of ideas.
-   > As an interior designer, I have a million and one ideas for the visions my clients have for their homes, and I need a check list for my "To-Do's" each day and vision board for each project I am working on, so I complete my projects on time.
+   > As an interior designer, I have a million and one ideas for the visions my clients have for their homes, and I need a check taskList for my "To-Do's" each day and vision board for each project I am working on, so I complete my projects on time.